 So how can we tell if a thyroid patient has had enough T3?

 To assess if a thyroid patient has had the right T3 dosage, what we need to know is whether their cell nuclei have had enough T3 in order for the cells to run at the right metabolic rate.
 There is no test for this right now and I cannot foresee a time in the near future when such a test will exist.

 For a thyroid patient on T3 therapy, trying to test whether they are on the right dosage of T3 based on a highly unstable level of FT3 is a flawed and misleading exercise.
 It is also flawed to attempt to assess T3 dosage based on the pituitary hormone TSH.

-While a thyroid patient’s T3 dosage is being adjusted, it can be helpful to have occasional FT3 tests just to check that the T3 medication is being absorbed.
+However, while a thyroid patient’s T3 dosage is being adjusted, it can be very helpful to have occasional FT3 tests just to check that the T3 medication is being absorbed.
 More T3 medication ought to induce some level of increase in FT3 (as long as the same length of time from the last T3 dose to the time of the blood draw is maintained each time).
-However, FT3 is not going to inform anyone about whether the correct dosage has been achieved, and neither will TSH.
+However, FT3 is not going to inform anyone about whether the correct dosage has been achieved, and neither will TSH or FT4.

 So, how can someone assess whether their T3 therapy is dosed correctly for them?
 The answer is not simply by ‘going how they feel’.
 This is far too vague and it is too easy to be misled by what you think is going on.
 We need a better, more objective approach.

 So, what’s the way to assess whether the T3 therapy dosage is right or not?